appwise-labs/onboarding-code-lab-1-android/README.md

 # Onboarding Codelab starterkit

 Howdy!
 Glad to see you here partner :)

-This is the starterkit for the Onboarding Codelab.

 ## What is this?